Heineken's snub to SAB revives beer deal speculation

-LONDON/BRUSSELS SABMiller's rejected bid for smaller brewer Heineken has revived talk about deals that could reshape the global beer industry in coming months.
+LONDON/BRUSSELS SABMiller's SAB.L rejected bid for smaller brewer Heineken (HEIN.AS) has revived talk about deals that could reshape the global beer industry in coming months.

 Dutch company Heineken said at the weekend that it had been approached by SABMiller about a takeover, but that it had rebuffed the approach because its controlling shareholder intended to keep it independent.